Linux for Graphic Artists and Designers: A real world setup.

 PDF of my complete software catalog.
 Download as PDF

-If you’re an Adobe fan I have found integration with Linux through Wine to work very well.
+For the Adobe fans I have found integration with Linux through Wine to work very well.
 To install Adobe Creative Cloud you can use this install script in Play4Linux to get things setup.
 You can install Play4Linux from your software store as most distros offer it.
 I will admit that the latest Adobe offerings are top notch.

 In conclusion, I find this workflow to be just as powerful as the expensive alternatives, at least for me.
 If you do occasional freelance you cannot go wrong with these selections.
 The best part is that most are also available on Mac and Windows so if you’re not into Linux you can still use or try them freely.